October 8, 2025 (1mo ago) — last updated November 14, 2025 (20d ago)

 A person looking thoughtfully at an old, weathered world map.

-Mapping Your Own Historical Timeline
+Mapping Your Own Timeline

 A Personal Framework for Finding Your Life Path